brightspot/react-examples/restification/README.md

 ## Step 4: Testing the REST Endpoints

-1. Test the GET endpoint by visiting [http://localhost/members-api/all-members](http://localhost/members-api/all-members) into your browser.
+1. Test the GET endpoint by visiting [http://localhost/members-api/all-members](http://localhost/members-api/all-members).
-2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by visiting 'http://localhost/members-api/member?arguments=Member_Display_Name_Here' in your browser.
+2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by visiting 'http://localhost/members-api/member?arguments=Member_Display_Name_Here'.
 3. Test the POST request from the command line using cURL, copy and paste the following:

    ```